oasci-bc/cadd/docs/appendices/references/lit/Automated docking of substrates to proteins by simulated annealing (@goodsell1990automated).md

 ## Abstract

 > The Metropolis technique of conformation searching is combined with rapid energy evaluation using molecular affinity potentials to give an efficient procedure for docking substrates to macromolecules of known structure.
-The procedure works well on a number of crystallographic test systems, functionally reproducing the observed binding modes of several substrates
+> The procedure works well on a number of crystallographic test systems, functionally reproducing the observed binding modes of several substrates.

 ## Takeaways